Sunday, August 4, 2019

 6. That's What's Knockin' Me Out

-More great music, and you can hear confidence building in Liggins' and his band's performances.
+This album contains more great music and you can hear confidence building in Liggins' and his band's performances.
 I titled this LP Lonely Nights after the song "Lonely Nights Blues."
 For cover art, I thought this picture captured the concept well.

 NOW’S THE TIME